Otrus

 Otrus, or Otrous, was a town of ancient Phrygia located in the Phrygian Pentapolis, inhabited during Roman and Byzantine times.

 It was the seat of a bishop, a notable bishop was Zoticus of Otrous.
 No longer a residential bishopric, it remains a titular see of the Roman Catholic Church.

-Its site is located near Yanık Ören in Asiatic Turkey.
+Its site is located between Yanıkören and Otluk villages in Asiatic Turkey.